boazbk/tcs/lec_07_other_models.md

 __The $\lambda$ operator.__
-At the core of the $\lambda$ calculus  is a way to define "anonymous" functions that are not given a name.
+At the core of the $\lambda$ calculus  is a way to define "anonymous" functions.
 For example, instead of defining the squaring function as

 $$